-What size hex key is used with Kee Klamp fittings?
+What size hex key is used with Kee Klamp pipe fittings?

 Size 4 fittings use a 3/16" (4.76mm) A.F.
 (Across Flat) hex key, while Sizes 5 and 6 use a ¼" (6.35mm) A.F. hex key.
 Sizes 7, 8, and 9 fittings use a 5/16" (7.94mm) A.F. hex key.

-Will Kee Klamp fittings rust if used outdoors?
+Will Kee Klamp pipe fittings rust if used outdoors?

-Are Kee Klamp fittings available with alternative finishes?
+Are Kee Klamp pipe fittings available with alternative finishes?

-Can different sizes of tube be used when building tubular structures with Kee Klamp fittings?
+Can different sizes of tube be used when building tubular structures with Kee Klamp pipe fittings?

-Yes, Kee Industrial Products has designed several of its fittings with multiple sized barrels to allow for the utilization of different sizes of pipe when building tubular structures.
-View our "Tech Spec" section to the left, or Download a Catalog, for a pipe size chart.
+Yes, Kee Safety has designed several of its fittings with multiple sized barrels to allow for the utilization of different sizes of pipe when building tubular structures.
+View our Technical Details section, or download a catalog, for a pipe size chart.

-What are the structural design specifications when building with Kee Klamp fittings?
+What are the structural design specifications when building with Kee Klamp pipe fittings?

-An independent laboratory has tested Kee Klamp fittings on terms of load capacity and vibration resistance.
-Using these results, we have developed a series of structural design guidelines that must be followed when building with Kee Klamp fittings.
-These can be found in the "Tech Spec" section to the left.
+An independent laboratory has tested Kee Klamp pipe fittings on terms of load capacity and vibration resistance.
+Using these results, we have developed a series of structural design guidelines that must be followed when building with Kee Klamp pipe fittings.
+These can be found in the "Technical Details" section.

 What quality certifications has Kee Klamp attained?

-The core Kee Klamp fittings have attained TUV certification.
-You may view our qualified certifications to the left under the "Certifications" section.
+The core Kee Klamp pipe fittings have attained TUV certification.
+You may view our qualified certifications under the "Certifications" section.

-What type of pipe can be used with Kee Klamp fittings?
+What type of pipe can be used with Kee Klamp pipe fittings?

-Kee Klamp fittings are designed for use with Schedule 40 or 80 steel pipe.
-View our "Tech Spec" section to the left, or Download a Catalog, for a pipe size chart.
+Kee Klamp pipe fittings are designed for use with Schedule 40 or 80 steel pipe.
+View our "Technical Details" section, or download a catalog, for a pipe size chart.

-Which sizes of pipe can I use with Kee Klamp fittings?
+Which sizes of pipe can I use with Kee Klamp pipe fittings?

-Most styles of Kee Klamp fittings are available for nominal tube sizes ½" I.D.
+Most styles of Kee Klamp pipe fittings are available for nominal tube sizes ½" I.D.
 (13.5mm OD) to 2" I.D.
 (60.3mm OD).
-View our "Tech Spec" section to the left, or Download a Catalog, for a pipe size chart.
+View our "Technical Details" section, or download a catalog, for a pipe size chart.

 Here are the appropriate Certifications that pertain to the tested Kee Klamp fittings.
 These certifications will vouch for Kee Klamp fittings quality, durability and reliability.
 Each certification is in PDF format, and can be downloaded for your convenience.